foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_grp.rst

 ^^^^^^

 These functions only modify the memory pointed by ``out.data.mem`` field.
-It is assumed that all the rest fields of ``out`` tensor are properly populated to be used in calculations and are not modified by the kernel.
+It is assumed that all the other fields of ``out`` tensor are properly populated to be used in calculations and are not modified by the kernel.

 Depending on the debug level (see section :ref:`err_codes`) this function performs a parameter